Jaymon/chef-cookbooks/letsencrypt/README.md

 }
 ```

-It's advisable to not mix and match your plugins for the box, because the renew command isn't good when some domains use **standalone** while others user **http**.
+It's advisable to not mix and match your plugins for the box, because the Let's encrypt renew command (that this cookbook sets up in a cron job) isn't good when some domains use **standalone** while others user **http**.

 ## The HTTP recipe